 How the process works, according to your setup

 According to standard sole trader mortgage criteria, the lender will calculate your borrowing limit by looking at either your net profit (if you are using accounts) or the total income you received (if you have supplied the relevant SA302s).

 The company will work out your average earnings, then multiply this amount by the applicable income multiple to calculate how much they can offer you.

-In most cases, you will need to present at least one year of accounts, preferably two or three, along with records of your expenses.
+In most cases, self-employed borrowers will need to present at least one year of accounts, preferably two or three, along with records of their expenses.
 You will also be asked for copies of your most recent bank statements, so the lender or the broker managing the application on your behalf can learn more about your financial commitments.

 Because limited company directors have a different income structure to sole traders and business partners, the income assessment process can be a little more complex.

 Directors typically pay themselves a salary via the PAYE system, then draw their remaining earnings from the company in the form of dividends.